yohoushi/yohoushi/README.md

 # Yohoushi

-yet another GrowthForecast like Graphing / Visualization tool
+yet another GrowthForecast like Graphing / Visualization tool.

+This is a collaborative project of NOC (@nikushi) and PlaSys (@sonots).

 ## Ruby version